hamidgasmi/training.computerscience.algorithms-datastructures/README.md

                          /                 1
                         $
                         0
+- Implementation, Time Complexity and Operations:
+    - Add "$" to *Text*: to make sure that each suffix corresponds to a leaf
+    - Generate all suffixes of *Text$*
+    - For each suffix, add the position of its 1st letter in *Text*
+    - Form a trie out of these suffixes (suffix trie)
+    - For each *Pattern*,
+        - Check if it can be spelled out from the root downward in the suffx trie
+        - When a match is found, we "walk down" to the leaf (or leaves) in order to find the starting position of the match
     - For the pattern "baa"
         - We walk down from Root -> b -> a -> a
         - A match is found